-Spend on non-mature (emerging) technologies (i.e. carbon reduction technologies, except the mature technologies of hydro and nuclear fission) is rated twice as useful as spend on mature technologies, because more R&D investment is needed to develop and scale-up immature technologies.
-The expectation is for companies to spend an amount on low-carbon R&D equivalent to at least 5% of overall capital expenditure.
+Expenditure on non-mature, emerging technologies is rated twice as impactful as spend on mature technologies, because more R&D investment is needed to develop and scale-up immature technologies.